Treat Infections, Receded Gums & Other Issues

 Don’t ignore signs of gum disease like loose or sensitive teeth.
 Dr. Salm and the team at Smiles for Miles Family Dentistry are here to help you prevent, diagnose, and treat periodontal problems before they progress.

-📞 Call us today if you want more gum disease information or would like to request an appointment online.
+📞 Call us today if you want more gum disease information or request an appointment online.

 Your gums will thank you!